mananvyas/pispider/README.md

 - Bank Details
 - Driver's license details
 - PAN Card Details
-- Any many more things
+- And many more things

 Login to the system using OAuth